dconnet/AgilityBook/Readme.txt

 --------------------

 UnitTest++: http://unittest-cpp.sourceforge.net/
-I'm currently using the SVN head (as of 2/19/2008, subject to change) If you don't want to run the unit tests, this is not required.
+I'm currently using version 1.4
+If you don't want to run the unit tests, this is not required.
 All project files have been copied/renamed/modified such that:
  "vsnet..." to "VC..."
  OutputDirectory: $(SolutionDir)\bin\$(PlatformName)
  IntermediateDirectory: $(OutDir)\$(ConfigurationName)\$(ProjectName)
- Unicode/Non-unicode/LIB/DLL configs added to all projects (except vc7) .lib names changed to UnitTest++.VC<vcversion>[S][U][D].lib VC8/9 projects now use common vsprops files
+ Unicode/Non-unicode/LIB/DLL configs added to VC9 projects
+ .lib names changed to UnitTest++.VC<vcversion>[S][U][D].lib Projects now use common vsprops files
   - common, debug dll, debug lib, debug settings, (and release versions)

 --------------------